Slack signs its requests using a secret unique to your app.

 Signing secrets replace the old verification tokens.
 Good news: the new signature is used exactly the same way as the deprecated verification token.
 It's just computed more securely.

 Some SDKs perform signature verification automatically, accessible via a drop-in replacement of your signing secret for your old verification token.
 See the SDK support section for more detail.

 Slack uses HTTP requests to notify your app that something has happened.
 If you're subscribed to the Events API, your app might receive a request when a reacji has been added to a message.
 If you're the proud owner of a slash command, your app'll be notified when someone uses your command.
 You might even be notified that your app has been given new resources and permissions.

 When Slack sends your app a request, your app must check to make sure it's authentic.
 You do this by computing a signature.
-The recipe for the signature is as simple as a cookbook recipe... and not one of those fancy cookbooks recipes, either.
-This one's as simple as good old mac-and-cheese:
+Let's go over the recipe for Slack's signature dish.

 Here's an overview of the process to validate a signed request from Slack: